Uncle Ben: Spider-Geddon

 During the "Spider-Geddon" storyline, Earth-91918 has a version of Uncle Ben who is married to a Hispanic version of Aunt May.
 When he is shot by a mugger, Uncle Ben gains spider powers following a blood transfusion from his nephew.
 When Ben became a Spider-Man, he was a ruthless hero where he once severely beat up Kraven the Hunter.

 Ultimate Marvel

 The Ultimate Marvel version of Ben Parker differs slightly from the original iteration.
 Younger than his original counterpart, he is also a former hippie who wears his hair in a ponytail and teaches Peter Parker to be nonviolent.
 Ben also reminisces about the period he lived on a commune.
 After Peter went out for a walk, Peter learned from a police officer that Ben was murdered.

+Ultimate Universe

+On Earth-6160, Maker changed the past so that Peter never got his powers as a teenager and Ben was never killed by a mugger.
+His wife May would be killed as one of the casualties of a false flag attack on New York City orchestrated by The Maker's Council.
+In the present, Ben Parker is the managing editor of the Daily Bugle and Peter is happily married to Mary Jane Watson with two kids named Richard and May.
+Ben and his close friend J. Jonah Jameson quit the Bugle upon Wilson Fisk taking it over and interfering with their investigations concerning the attack.
+At the Bar with No Name, Ben and Jameson talk about starting an independent news company.
+While babysitting Richard and May, Ben Parker and J. Jonah Jameson talk about calling their independent news company "The Paper".
+Richard later talks to Ben about May not being on good terms with J. Jonah Jameson.

 What If?

 Uncle Ben was featured in various issues of What If.